marifirfanibrahim/ner_news_malay/README.md

 - https://www.astroawani.com/feeds/posts/default?alt=rss

 ### ID-approach
-This approach uses the `news_scraper_malay_id.py` file.
+This approach uses the `scraper/news_scraper_malay_id.py` file.
 It scrapes news articles based on randomized id's.
 In this code, it gets the data from the https://www.utusan.com.my.

+### Handling Mutiple Files of Data
+The `scraper/join_csv.py` was made to join all the csv and parquet files into one file respectively.
+This is easen the data cleaning and preparation for the NER model.

+## B. Data Labeling
+...